alexalexyang/botschaft_deprecated/README.md

 # Working details

-This project is built with Golang 1.12, Leaflet, Mapbox, and SQLite.
+This project is built with Golang 1.12, Leaflet, Mapbox, and SQLite (will switch to Docker + Postgres as the project matures).

 Every 30 minutes, the program queries the OpenStreetMap (OSM) Overpass QL API for points of interests (limited to restaurants for now) within a limited radius of a bot.
 The bot picks one at random and moves to it.
 The bot's location is highlighted with a translucent green circle.
 The bot's next possible locations are highlighted as translucent red spots.